openslide/openslide.github.io/formats/hamamatsu/index.markdown

  8. The restart interval in each JPEG file is zero, or evenly divides into the number of MCUs per row.
  9. The image files (except the map file) all have the same "tile" sizes (see below).

+or if:

+ 1. The file has a TIFF directory structure.
+ 2. The `Software` tag starts with `NDP.scan`.

 Overview
 --------

-The Hamamatsu format consists of an index file (VMS or VMU), 2 or more image files, and (in the case of VMS) an "optimisation" file.
+The Hamamatsu format has three variants.
+VMS and VMU consist of an index file, 2 or more image files, and (in the case of VMS) an "optimisation" file.
+NDPI consists of a single TIFF-like file with some custom TIFF tags.
+VMS and NDPI contain JPEG images; VMU contains NGR images (a custom uncompressed format).

 Multiple focal planes are ignored, only focal plane 0 is read.

-Because JPEG does not allow for large files, multiple JPEG files are needed to encode large images.
-To avoid having many files, the Hamamatsu format uses close to maximum size (65K by 65K) JPEG files.
+JPEG does not allow for files larger than 65535 pixels on a side.
+In VMS, multiple JPEG files are used to encode large images.
+To avoid having many files, VMS uses close to maximum size (65K by 65K) JPEG files.
+NDPI, instead, stuffs large levels into a single JPEG and sets the overflowed width/height fields to 0.

-Unfortunately, (unlike TIFF) JPEG provides very poor support for random-access decoding of parts of a file.
-To get around this, JPEG restart markers are placed at regular intervals, and these offsets are specified in the optimisation file.
-With restart markers identified, OpenSlide can treat JPEG as a tiled format, where the height is the height of an MCU row, and the width is the number of MCUs per row divided by the restart marker interval times the width of an MCU.
-(This often leads to oddly-shaped and inefficient tiles of 8x2048, for example.)
+Unfortunately, JPEG provides very poor support for random-access decoding of parts of a file.
+To get around this, JPEG restart markers are placed at regular intervals, and these offsets are specified in the optimisation file (in VMS) or in a TIFF tag (in NDPI).
+With restart markers identified,
+OpenSlide can treat JPEG as a tiled format, where the height is the height of an MCU row, and the width is the number of MCUs per row divided by the restart marker interval times the width of an MCU.
+(This often leads to oddly-shaped and inefficient tiles of 4096x8, for example.)

-Unfortunately, the optimisation file does not give the location of every restart marker, only the ones found at the beginning of an MCU row.
+Unfortunately, the VMS optimisation file does not give the location of every restart marker, only the ones found at the beginning of an MCU row.
 It also seems that the file ends early, and does not give the location of the restart marker at the last MCU row of the last image